Pros and cons of going vegetarian with diabetes

 - Milk, yogurt and cheeses

 Some people find that a plant-based diet may actually be cheaper than eating meat—especially when dining in restaurants.
-One recent Canadian study showed that cooking meatless meals can actually save a family nearly 7% on their grocery bills—about $475 for a family of four.7
+According to the University of Guelph's study, cooking meatless meals can actually save a family nearly 7% on their grocery bills—about $475 for a family of four7.

 If you do decide to switch to a vegetarian diet, watch out for these common misconceptions.